ucsb-cs148/w25/_lab/lab01.md

   - Have a _branch and a pull request_ for your hello world app (the one that you did as an individual or as part of a sub-group) by the due date of this assignment (i.e. {{page.due |  date: "%a, %b %d at %l:%M%p"}})
     and:
-  - deployed your app live on the public web (if it is a webapp) through Heroku, or another provider, _or_ demoed your app to your mentor during open lab hours, or another mentor if that doesn't work for your schedule.
+  - deployed your app live on the public web (if it is a webapp) through Vercel, or another provider, _or_ demoed your app to your mentor during open lab hours, or another mentor if that doesn't work for your schedule.

 - By functionality normal to the framework, we mean for example:
   - If it a "game", there should be a "start game" button, and then after a moment, it displays "game over" with a "play again" button.